hatan4ik/coderbyte-devops-sr-bootcamp/gcp-zero-to-hero/06-serverless/README.md

-# Module 6: GCP Serverless
+# Module 6: Serverless Computing

-This module introduces GCP's powerful serverless computing platforms, which allow you to run code and containers without managing the underlying servers.
-We will focus on **Cloud Functions** for event-driven code and **Cloud Run** for serverless containers.
+Welcome to Module 6.
+This section focuses on GCP's serverless offerings, allowing you to run code without provisioning or managing servers.
+We will explore Cloud Functions for event-driven code and Cloud Run for serving containerized applications.

-## Key Topics
+## Learning Objectives

+- Understand the principles of serverless computing.
+- Create and deploy event-driven functions using Google Cloud Functions.
+- Deploy and manage stateless containers with Google Cloud Run.
+- Differentiate between Cloud Functions, Cloud Run, and App Engine.
+- Configure triggers for Cloud Functions.

+## What is Serverless?

+Serverless computing is a cloud execution model where the cloud provider dynamically manages the allocation and provisioning of servers.
+You write the code, and the cloud provider handles the rest.
+This model is great for microservices, event-driven architectures, and mobile backends.

-### Cloud Functions
+## Google Cloud Functions

-1.  **Event-Driven Computing**: Understanding the concept of functions as a service (FaaS).
-2.  **Triggers**: Creating functions that respond to various event sources, such as HTTP requests, Pub/Sub messages, or Cloud Storage object changes.
-3.  **Runtimes**: Writing functions in various supported languages like Python, Node.js, and Go.
-4.  **Security**: Securing functions using IAM and invocation policies.
+**Google Cloud Functions** is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.

-### Cloud Run
+## Google Cloud Run

-1.  **Serverless Containers**: Deploying and scaling containerized applications automatically.
-2.  **Container Workflow**: The process of building a container image, pushing it to Artifact Registry, and deploying it to Cloud Run.
-3.  **Revisions**: Managing different versions of your service and splitting traffic between them.
-4.  **Autoscaling**: How Cloud Run scales from zero to N instances based on incoming requests.
+**Google Cloud Run** is a managed compute platform that enables you to run stateless containers that are invocable via web requests or Pub/Sub events.
+Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.

-## Labs
+## Module Structure

+- **Code Examples**: Examples of a Python Cloud Function, a Terraform-managed function, and a deployment script for Cloud Run.
-- **Problem 1**: Write and deploy a simple HTTP-triggered Cloud Function using Python.
+- **Problem 1: Create a Cloud Function**: A hands-on lab to create a simple HTTP-triggered Cloud Function.
-- **Problem 2**: Build a container image for a simple web application, push it to Artifact Registry, and deploy it as a public service on Cloud Run.
+- **Problem 2: Deploy a Service to Cloud Run**: A practical exercise to deploy a containerized application to Cloud Run.